The WFHW team recently completed a not-so-favorable review of the Alibaba.com website, due largely to unethical activity by certain suppliers.

 2) AliExpress.com payments are made online when the order is placed and funds are held in an Escrow.
 Buyers at Alibaba.com make payments offline via Western Union so there is no way to track where the money goes.

-3) Unlike Alibaba.com which caters to companies with large orders, AliExpress.com provides products to both companies and individuals with no minimal order requirement.
+3) Unlike Alibaba.com which caters to companies with large orders, AliExpress.com provides products to both companies and individuals with no minimum order requirement.

 4) Shipments on AliExpress.com are by air only, while Alibaba.com offers a choice of shipping by sea or air.